nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: Edit a person's details**
+**Use case: Edit a contact's details**

 **MSS**

-1. User requests to list people
+1. User requests to list contacts
-2. CONNECTIONS show a list of people
+2. CONNECTIONS show a list of contacts
 3. User provides his/her index in the list along with the replacement information
 4. CONNECTIONS reflect the edits that were made